sachithariyathilaka/Auth-Preference-Library/README.md

 		}
 	}

-# Add Auth Preference on your app level gradle file
+Add Auth Preference on your app level gradle file

 implementation 'com.github.sachithariyathilaka:AuthPreference:1.1'

+# Use Auth Preference

 You can use insert user data & headers as using authUserData & saveUserHeaders methods.